DevMagicLord/Godot3/README.md

 List of Godot 3 templates and code

 1)  2.5 D platformer template for Godot 3
     Scripts are free to use for personnal or commercial projects.
     3D art is placeholder
     3D art is not allowed for distribution
     3D art is not allowed for commercial projects

-   3D art is not allowed for re use.
+2)  Godot 3 blending shaders

-2)  Vertex colors textures blending shader for Godot 3
+    Vertex colors textures blending
+    Slope textures blending
+    Splat map textures blending